Earth Spirit Hearth

 Wassail

-Winter Solstice is the darkest day of the year, and therefore also the tipping point back into the light.
-Traditionally people would light big bonfires and stay up until dawn, keeping vigil as the sun is reborn.
+Winter Solstice is the darkest day of the year.
+Traditionally, people would light big bonfires and stay up until dawn, keeping vigil as the sun is reborn.
 The yule log is a remnant of this tradition, as they would choose a large log that would burn all night.
+It is time when the world reaches a peak and a turning point.
+The dark is at its greatest, yet within that darkness, the light again begins, once more, to grow in strength as the wheel tips toward spring and summer.
+The light is reborn within the dark, yet darkness still reigns.

 On a personal level, this is a time for deep rest.
-It is a time when our subconscious is actively dreaming new things into being, things that will not float up into our consciousness until the days grow longer.
+It is a time when our subconscious is actively connecting to the dreaming earth; new things take shape in the unseen deep, things that will not float up into our consciousness until the days grow longer.

 • Home